GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 ### Interest group permissions

-The default for the current implementation of Protected Audience API is to allow calling [`joinAdInterestGroup()`](/docs/privacy-sandbox/fledge-api/interest-groups) from anywhere in a page, even from cross-domain iframes.
+The default for the current implementation of the Protected Audience API is to allow calling [`joinAdInterestGroup()`](/docs/privacy-sandbox/fledge-api/interest-groups) from anywhere in a page, even from cross-domain iframes.